teorth/equational_theories/commentary/Equation163669.md

 - For `n=5`, laws 9031790000, 10215810757 (the complete list being unknown), and for all odd `n` thanks to [McCune and Wos](https://doi.org/10.1007/BFb0013055).

 An important difference with the Higman-Neumann axiom for group division is that these laws concern group multiplication, which is enough to reconstruct the inverse because of the finite exponent.

-See also the [law 85914](https://teorth.github.io/equational_theories/implications/?85914) for modules over Eisenstein integers and [law 86082](https://teorth.github.io/equational_theories/implications/?86082) for modules over Gaussian integers.